 11 people for every small business…

 Every time there’s a recession, statistics show a jump in small business ownership.
 According to the Office of Advocacy, there were 30.7 million small businesses as of 2019 and 99.9% of all U.S. businesses are small businesses.
+In 2022, the number of small businesses in the US reached 33.2 million, making up nearly all (99.9 percent) US businesses.
 That sounds like a lot of competition, but consider that there are over 331 million people in the U.S. That’s an average of 11 people per small business.

 Well, they are… and they aren’t; you still have to advertise.
 You still have to get the word out about your business.
 Conceivably, you could hand out thousands of business cards, pay a TV station or two, and put out radio ads, but these kinds of traditional advertising generally take more than the small business owner can afford.

 A website, on the other hand, gives you a relatively inexpensive way to become known to your target market; namely, those in your area (and who doesn’t want more than 11 customers?).
 That is, if you practice local SEO.

 Local SEO often brings a big ”X marks the spot” picture to mind.
 People see that X and say, “Yep, that’s my local area.”
 After all, your location is where you are, right?
 But optimizing for a location (i.e. local SEO) isn’t about where you are physically.
 It’s about where your ideal audience is.
 It’s about finding out how they search, what they search for and, ultimately, how to get them to your site.